pg52669/PI_Primavera/API_DOCUMENTATION.md

 - Organisations can specify allowed locations at both municipality and parish levels
 - Initially, only the Braga district is populated with all 14 municipalities and all 37 parishes of Braga municipality
 - Location hierarchy: District → Municipality → Parish
+- **Volunteer-Assisted System:**
+  - Users start as normal users with active QR codes
+  - When a user scans another user's QR code, the scanner becomes a volunteer and the scanned user becomes assisted
+  - Assisted users cannot have active QR codes and cannot scan other QR codes
+  - Volunteers can have multiple assisted users
+  - Each assisted user can only have one volunteer
+  - The `is_volunteer` and `is_assisted` flags are automatically updated based on associations
+- **Transport Requests:**
+  - Users can request transport for events
+  - Volunteers can request transport for their assisted users
+  - Event organizers can view all transport requests for their events
+- **Messaging:**
+  - Only volunteers and their assisted users can communicate through the app
+  - Messages are stored in the database and can be retrieved by users